aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 1.21.0 ####
+- New features
+	- Implement option in network and proxy options to force basic authentication, needed for some servers where negotiation or digest auth are not working properly, fixes connection problems with OS X servers.
+	- Add general option to enable/disable tray icon.
+	- Improve debug logging.
+- Bug fixes
+	- Use NullOutlookAccountPasswordProvider if Outlook profile name is null, ticket #239.
+	- Fix proxy support in Google tasklibrary and oauth requests, ticket #234.
+	- Fix line breaks in vcard notes and street addresses to avoid \r.
 #### 1.20.3 ####
 - Bug fixes
 	- Fix Outlook crash when opening synchronization profiles for Outlook 2007 (ticket #230,#231).